RunestoneInteractive/httlads/_sources/UNGeneralDebates/graph_relations.rst

     g

-Using networkx we can build the graph directly from the dataframe, but the graph produced is not very aesthetically pleasing.
+Using networkx we can build the graph directly from the DataFrame, but the graph produced is not very aesthetically pleasing.

 .. code:: ipython3